anshitmishraa/password-generator/readme.md

 ## Demo

-You can try the live demo of the password generator [here](https://hungry-goodall-5f8dc5.netlify.app/) (add link when deployed).
+You can try the live demo of the password generator [here](https://hungry-goodall-5f8dc5.netlify.app/).

 ---